annkarpinski/DU_Homework9_READMEGenerator/test.md

  ## Contributing

- To contribute to I Love Kangaroos, take note of: it gives you shiny hair
+ To contribute to Super Awesome Project, take note of: Beware lest you know its incredible powers

  and follow these steps:

  1. Fork this repository.
  2. Create a branch: `git checkout -b <branch_name>`.
  3. Make your changes and commit them: `git commit -m '<commit_message>'`
- 4. Push to the original branch: `git push origin I Love Kangaroos/<location>`
+ 4. Push to the original branch: `git push origin <project_name>/<location>`
  5. Create the pull request.

 ## Tests